timbulwidodostp/skewreg/README.md

 # skewreg
-Skewness regressions (regression) Use skewreg With STATA 18
+Skewness and kurtosis regressions (regression) Use skewreg and kurtosisreg With STATA 18

 Olah Data Semarang